By Kate Holton

 Britain's competition regulator said in January that Murdoch's planned takeover should be blocked unless a way was found to prevent him from influencing the network's news operation, Sky News.

-Last week, Fox made further concessions, with a promise to maintain and fund a fully independent Sky-branded news service for 10 years.
+Seeking to prove it would not influence Sky's award-winning news channel in the future, Fox last week made further concessions, with a promise to maintain and fund a fully independent Sky-branded news service for 10 years.

-Comcast said it had only a minimal presence in the British media market and did not see any plurality concerns over its proposal.
+Comcast sought to talk up its own strengths when it made its statement, saying it had only a minimal presence in the British market and did not see any regulatory concerns.

-Comcast said it recognised that Sky News was an "invaluable part of the UK news landscape" and it intended to maintain Sky News' existing brand and culture, as well as its strong track record for high-quality impartial news and adherence to broadcasting standards.
+Comcast said it recognised that Sky News was an "invaluable part of the UK news landscape" and it intended to maintain its existing brand and culture.

-"Our strong market positions are complimentary with Sky’s leadership in Europe enhancing our preeminent position in the U.S.," Comcast's Roberts said.
+"Our strong market positions are complementary with Sky's leadership in Europe enhancing our preeminent position in the U.S.," Comcast's Roberts said.